jackcvr/concierge/README.md

 On remote machine:
 - configure SSH server to bind to localhost.
-- start the Concierge TCP server over HTTPS, which responds to requests made to the `/ssh` path:
+- start the `concierge` on HTTPS, which responds to requests made to the `/ssh` path:

 ```shell
 $ sudo concierge -a /ssh:localhost:22 -crt server.crt -key server.key